digawp/hello-enclave/README.md

 - Write a getting started tutorial.

+- Tutorial on treating `edl`s as static library (with the sealing functions as example)

 ## Contribute

-Any help to cut down the number of codes and adding explanations (especially the Makefile) will be much appreciated!
+Any help for the above TODOs or any general feedback will be much appreciated!
+Go ahead and submit those PRs in!